SECTION 7: THE WITHDRAWL OF THE KING

 Peter turned to ask for a fuller explanation of the statement which Jesus had made.
 The Master at first rebuked him for his lack of spiritual perception but proceeds to further explain most clearly that real uncleanness is not a matter of the body, but of the spirit of a person’s heart.
 The only actual defilement is that of the soul.
 A man, woman, or young person is not made unclean by what enters into his or her mouth but by that which proceeds from their heart!

 A person cannot be polluted by eating that which is ceremonially unclean, but only by thinking and doing that which is morally impure.
 To men of this present age, such teaching may seem elementary.
 There is need however, for its emphasis and for a new insistence upon reality in religion and upon distinguishing between what is formal and what is essential, between what is external and what is vital.
 To the Pharisees the teaching was revolutionary.
-It was disclosure of their hypocrisy.
+It was a definite disclosure of their hypocrisy.
 It was a defiance of their proud claims.
 It was a defeat of their endeavor to discredit Jesus and or His disciples.
 It brought the conflict between Him and the so-called religious rulers to a climax.

 The religious leaders of Jesus’ day were more concerned with ceremonial or traditional defilement than real sinful defilement.
 They were constantly pressing Jesus and or His disciples about trivial matters of traditions rather than exposing themselves to spiritual self-examination.
 To the so-called religious leaders, the transgression of the tradition of the elders was vastly more important than rightly responding to the conviction of God’s Spirit and God’s Word.
-All of this religious foolishness kept their minds busy with the everyday hypocrisy of their appearing religious without dealing with any inner conviction.
+All of this religious foolishness kept their minds busy with the everyday hypocrisy of their appearing religious without dealing with any inner conviction of sin.

 A Few Final Words: